edgarroman/zappa-django-guide/docs/static_files.md

 The S3 service will contain our files and provide the fundamental HTTP/HTTPS service.
 This alone will suffice for many recreational projects, but more professional project will want to leverage CloudFront to provide caching, faster delivery, and better protection of assets.

+Note that much of this information was pulled from [https://www.caktusgroup.com/blog/2014/11/10/Using-Amazon-S3-to-store-your-Django-sites-static-and-media-files/](https://www.caktusgroup.com/blog/2014/11/10/Using-Amazon-S3-to-store-your-Django-sites-static-and-media-files/)

 ### Using a CDN for the entire project

 There are also advantages to serving the entire Django project (Lambda functions and S3 Static files) via the CloudFront CDN.
 This option will not be covered in this Walkthrough.